saivara1341/omi/README.md

 ### **Voice Features**
 - **Voice Input**: Click the microphone button to speak your message
 - **Voice Output**: Toggle the speaker icon to enable/disable AI voice responses
-- **Multi-Language**: Speak in any language - RADHIKA adapts automatically
+- **Multi-Language**: Speak in any language - SAHITI adapts automatically
 - **Voice Controls**: Stop speaking mid-response with the stop button

 ### **Quick Actions**